Optimal error analysis of a FEM for fractional diffusion problems by energy arguments: Introduction

 Outline of the paper.
 In Section \ref{sec:WRT}, we recall some smoothness properties of the solution $u$, we also state and derive some technical results.
-In Section \ref{sec:Semi-discrete FE}, we introduce our semidiscrete FE scheme and recall some FE error results.
+In Section \ref{sec:Semi-discrete FE}, we introduce our semidiscrete finite element scheme and recall some error results.
 We claim that a direct application of energy arguments to problem \eqref{a} does not lead to optimal convergence rates even when the initial data $u_0 \in \dot H^2(\Omega)$.
-In Section \ref{sec: LinftyL2}, for both smooth and nonsmooth initial data, we derive error estimates for the FE problem in the $L^2(\Omega)$-norm, see Theorem \ref{thm: smooth and nonsmooth}.
-The generalized Leibniz formula is an essential ingredient in our error analysis.
-In Section \ref{sec: LinftyH1}, a superconvergence result in the $H^1$-norm is obtained, see Theorem \ref{sup-conv-1}, and as a consequence, an optimal gradient FE error estimate in the $L^2(\Omega)$-norm is derived in Theorem \ref{thm: H1 bound}, and a quasi-optimal FE error bound in the $L^\infty(\Omega)$-norm is achieved for $\Omega \subset \mathbb{R}^2$, see Theorem \ref{thm: smooth and nonsmooth-5}.
+In Section \ref{sec: LinftyL2}, for $t\in (0,T]$ and for $u_0 \in \dot H^\delta(\Omega)$, an optimal error estimate in $L^2(\Omega)$-norm of order $h^2t^{-\alpha(2-\delta)/2}$ is established when $0\le \delta\le 2$, see Theorem \ref{thm: smooth and nonsmooth}.
+In Section \ref{sec: LinftyH1}, a superconvergence gradient error bound is obtained, see Theorem \ref{sup-conv-1}.
+As a consequence, an optimal $O(h\,t^{-\alpha(2-\delta)/2})$ estimate in the $H^1(\Omega)$-norm is derived for $0\le \delta\le 1,$ see Theorem \ref{thm: H1 bound}.
+However, for $1<\delta\le 2,$ we showed an $O(h\,t^{-\alpha(1-\delta)/2}\max\{1,(h/t)^{-\alpha(1-\delta)/2}\})$ error estimate, reduces to $h\,t^{-\alpha(2-\delta)/2}$ for $t=O(h)$.
+Furthermore, assuming that $u_0 \in \dot H^\delta(\Omega)\cap L^\infty(\Omega)$ and the mesh is quasi-uniform, a quasi-optimal error estimate of order $h^2\ell_h^{5/2}t^{-\alpha(3-\delta)/2}$ in the stronger $L^\infty(\Omega)$-norm is proved in Theorem \ref{thm: smooth and nonsmooth-5}.
 Particularly relevant to this {\it a priori} error analysis is the appropriate use of several properties of the time-fractional integral and derivative operators.
-In Section \ref{sec: Caputo}, we show that the achieved error estimates for problem \eqref{a} are valid for the FE discretization of the fractional diffusion model \eqref{D}.
 Numerical tests are presented in Section \ref{sec: Numerical} to confirm some of our theoretical findings.
-Throughout the paper, $C$ is a generic positive constant that may depend on $\alpha$ and $T$, but is independent of the spatial mesh element size $h$.
+Throughout the paper, $C$ is a generic positive constant that may depend on $\alpha$ and $T$, but is independent of $h$.